microsoft/edge-ai/ADRs/Draft/cli-design.md

 Date: **2024-10-09** [Format=YYYY-MM-DD]

 ## Status
-* Draft
+- [x] Draft
-- Proposed
+- [ ] Proposed
-- Accepted
+- [ ] Accepted
-- Deprecated
+- [ ] Deprecated
-- Superseeded by XXXX
+- [ ] Superseeded by 0002

 ## Decision

-Select build vs buy of compiler/gnerator of IaC for AI on Edge solutions.
+Select build vs buy of compiler/gnerator of IaC, scripts and charts for AI on Edge solutions.

 ## Context